Abdus-Samee/JavaFX-Moodle-Project/README.md

 # JavaFX-Moodle-Project
-A simple file sharing and messaging space built with JavaFX and socket programming.
+A simple file sharing and messaging space built with JavaFX and socket programming (still incomplete).